Message from the Associate Dean

 Despite its challenges, residency allows a new doctor to not only provide advanced medical care, but also to act as both teacher and learner in a broad array of clinical and conference settings.

-I invite you to learn more about UMMS and our residency programs as well as contacting us by phone or via the Web at www.umassmed.edu.
+I invite you to learn more about UMMS and our residency programs through this brochure, as well as contacting us by phone or via the web at www.umassmed.edu.
 Completing your residency is a challenging and rewarding experience.
 Let us share this time with you.

 Associate Dean for Graduate Medical Education